ydashko/ydashko/README.md

 ## To Do

-fb menu
+-fb menu
-paralllax
-cards
-slider
+-paralllax
+-cards
+-slider
+-next.js task